 SendinBlue supports ESP stored templates populated with global merge data for all recipients, but does not offer batch sending with per-recipient merge data.
-Anymail's merge_data message attribute is not supported with the SendinBlue backend.
+Anymail's merge_data and merge_metadata message attributes are not supported with the SendinBlue backend.

 To use a SendinBlue template, set the message's template_id to the numeric SendinBlue template ID, and supply substitution attributes using the messages's merge_global_data: